openshift/origin/examples/sample-app/README.md

     need to accept the server certificates and present its own client certificate.
 These are generated as part of the `openshift start` command in whatever the current directory is at the time.
-You will need to point osc and curl at the appropriate CA bundle and client key/cert in order to connect to OpenShift.
-Assuming you are running as a user other than root, you will also need to make the private client key readable by that user.
-(Note: this is just for example purposes;
-    in a real installation, users would generate their own keys and not have access to the system keys.)
+You will need to point osc and curl at the appropriate .kubeconfig in order to connect to OpenShift.
+Assuming you are running as a user other than root, you will also need to make the .kubeconfig readable by that user.
+(Note: this is just for example purposes; in a real installation, users would generate their own keys and not have access to the system keys.)

         $ export KUBECONFIG=`pwd`/openshift.local.certificates/admin/.kubeconfig
         $ export CURL_CA_BUNDLE=`pwd`/openshift.local.certificates/admin/root.crt
-        $ sudo chmod +r `pwd`/openshift.local.certificates/admin/key.key
+        $ sudo chmod +r "$KUBECONFIG"

 4. Deploy a private docker registry within OpenShift with the certs necessary for access to master:

-        $ sudo chmod +r ./openshift.local.certificates/master/key.key
+        $ sudo chmod +r ./openshift.local.certificates/openshift-client/key.key
         $ pushd ../..
-        $ CERT_DIR=examples/sample-app/openshift.local.certificates/master hack/install-registry.sh
+        $ CERT_DIR=examples/sample-app/openshift.local.certificates/openshift-client hack/install-registry.sh
         $ popd

     Note that the private docker registry is using ephemeral storage,